 Kids hear differently than adults

-You see, most headphones kinda-sorta try to emphasize different musical notes along a standard called ISO226:2003.
-Boring right?
-Essentially what that boils down to is that most bass notes will be played much louder than the rest of the music, along with another range of over-emphasis at about 7-11kHz.
-While this may sound fine to you, it’s possible that loud listening habits can unintentionally impact your kid’s hearing simply because they’re trying to hear the music they’re listening to.
+Most headphones kinda-sorta try to emphasize bass notes, meaning they will be played much louder than the rest of the music, along with another range of over-emphasis at about 7-11kHz.
+While this may sound fine to you, it’s possible that loud listening habits can unintentionally impact your kid’s hearing.
 If they do end up damaging their hearing, the effect can snowball as they crank the volume up louder and louder just to hear everything.

 If you want to check out whether or not a set of headphones does this, you can always check out the frequency response charts on our site to make sure there’s no egregious shifts in volume.
-Each chart is color-coded to show you where bass (pink), mids (green), and high (cyan) notes are.
-If money is no object to you, you could also look to a solution like SonarWorks’ True-Fi app, which corrects the characteristics of most headphones so that all notes are the exact same volume as each other.
+If money is no object to you, you could also look to a solution like SonarWorks’ True-Fi app, which corrects the characteristics of most headphones so that all notes are matched more closely in level.

 Additionally, because the world is generally louder to children than it is for you, blocking outside noise is even more important.
-Headphones that actively cancel noise are preferable to regular headphones if kiddo is going to be listening on the bus or an airplane—but may not be a one-size-fits-all solution for reasons discussed later.
+Headphones that actively cancel noise are preferable to regular headphones if your kiddo is going to be listening on the bus or an airplane—but may not be a one-size-fits-all solution for reasons discussed later.

-While this may sound surprising to some of you, kids are incredibly… inexperienced.
-They tend to do lots of things in really inexplicably stupid ways—like when I developed my tastes for scotch at age two by eating peat moss straight from the bag was a great idea.
+While this may come as a total shock to some of you, kids are incredibly… inexperienced.
+They tend to do lots of things in ways adults never would—like how I decided at age two that eating peat moss straight from the bag was a great idea.
 Because children don’t always understand the full consequences of what they do, they’ll often just try things until something bad happens.
 Noise-induced hearing loss is irreversible, and can happen with a single event.
 Do not let this happen.

 Kids are also dirty, and will often do things that are less than hygienic.
 They don’t tend to realize that the lint and dirt that can get stuck to in-ears that get shoved into a school bag can sometimes end up in their ears—or that in-ears can lead to infection of the ear canal.
 For this reason, over-ear and on-ear headphones are generally preferable to in-ears.